damymetzke/NodeBuildUtilities/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 <!--
     Please make sure you have done the following before submitting a bug report:
+    - Indirect problems (like problems in generated code), can be considered bugs;
+        However, make sure this is not a bug in your code.
     - Make sure you have checked out the latest version.
     - Make sure the latest stable release of node and npm are installed.
     - Run npm ci to make sure all packages are up to date.